drawk-cab/picon/README.md

 `display.sh` will output icons to the terminal for testing, just once.

 `sense_hat.sh N` will display them on the Sense Hat, looping for N minutes.

-## To do

-* Run refresh_x from python using a timer thread instead of crontab
-* Plumb API config into config.json
-* Provide a web interface